reactjs/react.dev/content/docs/reference-react-dom-server.md

     },
     onShellError(error) {
       // Something errored before we could complete the shell so we emit an alternative shell.
-      // The stream can be safely ignored — `onShellReady` won’t be called. res.statusCode = 500;
+      // The stream is destroyed and `onShellReady` won’t be called, so you can send your own response. res.statusCode = 500;
       res.send(
         '<!doctype html><p>Loading...</p><script src="clientrender.js"></script>'